-What is the difference between having Dr. Weingardt see my pet versus a general veterinarian?
+What is the difference between having Dr. Weingardt or Dr. Kayser see my pet versus a general veterinarian?

 Dr. Weingardt has many years of experience working as an emergency and critical care veterinarian before studying holistic modalities.
-He has a strong knowledge base of conventional veterinary medicine which he combines with appropriate holistic modalities to help each individual achieve optimal health.
-Dr. Weingardt is skilled at looking at the big picture and finding what works best for each individual animal and their people.
-Although Dr. Weingardt will prescribe medications when necessary, he focuses on using nutrition, herbal medicine, acupuncture and homeopathy to encourage the patient’s innate healing ability.
-Having Dr. Weingardt work on your pet in our home like setting greatly improves the experience for the patient and the client.
+Dr Kayser had many years of experience working in a variety of different veterinary hospitals as an associate and over 30 hospitals as a relief veterinarian giving her a unique perspective of conventional care.
+They both have a strong knowledge base of conventional veterinary medicine which they combine with appropriate holistic modalities to help each individual achieve optimal health.
+Dr. Weingardt and Dr. Kayser are skilled at looking at the big picture and finding what works best for each individual animal and their people.
+Although they will prescribe medications when necessary, they focus on using nutrition, herbal medicine, acupuncture and homeopathy to encourage the patient’s innate healing ability.
+Having Dr. Weingardt or Dr. Kayser work on your pet in our home like setting greatly improves the experience for the patient and the client.

-What types of things can Dr. Weingardt not treat?
+What types of things can we not treat?

-If a patient requires diagnostics including bloodwork, radiographs, ultrasound or any other invasive procedure, Dr. Weingardt will refer them back to their general veterinarian or help them find a veterinarian who will best suit their needs.
-In addition, if the patient requires any sedation, anesthesia or surgery Dr. Weingardt will refer them to their general veterinarian.
-It is not safe for Dr. Weingardt to restrain animals by himself or enlist the help of the owner as this may cause injuries both to the animal and people.
+If a patient requires diagnostics including bloodwork, radiographs, ultrasound or any other invasive procedure, we will refer them back to their general veterinarian or help them find a veterinarian who will best suit their needs.
+In addition, if the patient requires any sedation, anesthesia or surgery we will refer them to their general veterinarian.
+It is not safe for our doctors to restrain animals by themselves or enlist the help of the owner as this may cause injuries both to the animal and people.

-If I prefer to have Dr. Weingardt be my primary veterinarian why do I need to keep a relationship with a general veterinarian?
+If I prefer to have one of your doctors be my primary veterinarian why do I need to keep a relationship with a general veterinarian?

-Dr. Weingardt attempts to be available for his patients but there are times when scheduling will not allow for a timely appointment or the problem requires care that is beyond the scope of that provided by Dr. Weingardt.
-For this reason Dr. Weingardt recommends maintaining a relationship with a general veterinarian to help when needed.
-If you do not have a veterinarian to help in this regard, Dr. Weingardt can refer you to several great practices.
+Our doctors attempts to be available for their patients but there are times when scheduling will not allow for a timely appointment or the problem requires care that is beyond the scope of that provided by us.
+For this reason, we recommend maintaining a relationship with a general veterinarian to help when needed.
+If you do not have a veterinarian to help in this regard, we can refer you to several great practices.

 How is it decided what treatments my pet will receive?

-Based on an evaluation of history and physical examination, Dr. Weingardt will suggest a course of treatment which may involve dietary therapy, supplements, acupuncture treatment or herbal/homeopathic prescription.
+Based on an evaluation of history and physical examination, the doctor will suggest a course of treatment which may involve dietary therapy, supplements, acupuncture treatment or herbal/homeopathic prescription.
 Therapy is chosen based on the individual’s presenting issues, temperament (acceptance of treatment) and caregiver preferences in regards to cost and follow-up.

 How often do you suggest having check-ups if my pet appears healthy?

-In general, Dr. Weingardt suggests a healthy pet have a check-up once a year.
+In general, we suggest a healthy pet have a check-up once a year.
 Once an animal lives to be greater than 8-9 years old then every 6 months is appropriate.
-With ongoing medical issues Dr. Weingardt may suggest follow-up weekly or every 2 weeks at first and then every month to 2 months, progressing to quarterly and then every 6 months contingent on the patient’s response to treatment.
+With ongoing medical issues we may suggest follow-up weekly or every 2 weeks at first and then every month to 2 months, progressing to quarterly and then every 6 months contingent on the patient’s response to treatment.

-Dr. Weingardt charges a flat fee of $85.00 per 45 minutes for recheck exams and $170 for initial exams.
 See Fees page for more details.
-Initial examination and treatment includes an in-depth history and physical examination, diagnosis, treatment (including acupuncture) and prescription.If anything is dispensed (medication, supplements, herbs or remedies) then there is an additional fee.
+Initial examination and treatment includes an in-depth history and physical examination, diagnosis, treatment (including acupuncture) and prescription.If anything is dispensed (medication, supplements, herbs or remedies) then there are additional fees.